mstocco/mariostoc.co/content/traininglog/20210321-ironman2021-23weeksout.md

 My **legs felt dead** for all but the last kilometre; nothing specific and certainly nothing acute, just legs with the memory of [yesterday's ride](ironman2021-24weeksout?sat).

-Walking past the soccer field on the way home, a group of Italian exchange students organized a pickup game against some other teenagers.
-I had to stop a watch; very cool!
+Walking past the soccer field on the way home, a group of Italian exchange students had organized a pickup game against some other teenagers.
+I had to stop a watch; **Che forza!**

 <!---->
 ## MONDAY MAR 22 ☀️